qwaneu/qwaneu.github.io/_drafts/reading-no-rules-rules.md

 control' (always asking for permission), they apply 'optimistic control', finance checks samples after the fact.
 If people overspend, this does not mean a reprimand, but it triggers to have another look at context.

-Remark from Willem: no policies can also mean that people do not take holiday, because they feel pressured to work.
+No policies can also mean that people do not take holiday, because they feel pressured to work.
 In this context the 'Keeper test' and 'Top performer' focus may be harmful to the employees health and the company's performance, as tired people make more mistakes, and burn out more easily.

-# Trust leads to trustworthiness
+## Trust leads to trustworthiness

 Lead with context; prerequisites: high talent density, goal is innovation (not error prevention, like in a context where safety is critical), loosely coupled system (with high alignment)

 If someone does something dumb, don't blame that person, but ask yourself what context did you fail to set.
 I like this systemic perspective, it is in line with Deming's statement that [90-95% of performance is governed by the system](https://deming.org/dr-deming-called-for-the-elimination-of-the-annual-performance-appraisal/).
 Contrast with imposing more rules creates an inflexible context where people cannot thrive.
 This highlights a main job of management: working on the system, creating a context where good results emerge.

-## Expanding to different cultures

 ## Conclusion